Kate DiCamillo: Analysis

 DiCamillo's style is often similar to children's literature from the Victorian or Edwardian eras.
 Homesickness and hope are frequent themes.
 Many of the books follow someone who is alone and has to survive on their own, undergoing suffering and loneliness, commonly the absence or loss of parents.
-The author Julie Schumacher said that "a sense of abandonment [...] pervades everything she [DiCamillo] has written."
+The author Julie Schumacher said that "a sense of abandonment [...] pervades everything she has written."
 Other themes in DiCamillo's novels include love, salvation, emotional change, and "senseless cruelty", according to the New York Times.
 According to the Journal of the American Academy of Child and Adolescent Psychiatry, DiCamillo's works often begin with young protagonists who are "puzzled, wanting, and waiting" but conclude that they must handle matters on their own.

+In a 2023 profile in The New Yorker by Casey Cep, DiCamillo first shared details of the physical and emotional abuse her father inflicted on the family before their move to Florida, where he never joined them.
+In the article, a friend who has known her since childhood suggests that DiCamillo's cumulative writing has been as therapeutic for her as her many years in counseling: "More and more of her shows up in what she writes, and I think it's the writing that saved her."